Liberty Hill, Texas

 I'm Glad I Did It, But I'm Sorry I Did It To You (Michele Murphy)

 Six additional unidentified songs

-Recorded at Sonobeat studios in the KVET Building on North Lamar in Austin, Texas, on various dates during 1972 and 1973 and at Sonobeat's Blue Hole Sounds in Liberty Hill, Texas, on various dates during 1975 and 1976
+Recorded at Sonobeat Studios in the KVET Building on North Lamar in Austin, Texas, on various dates during 1972 and 1973 and at Sonobeat's Blue Hole Sounds studio in Liberty Hill, Texas, on various dates during 1975 and 1976

 Recording equipment: ElectroVoice Slimair 636 microphones, Sony ECM22 electret condenser microphones, Scully 280 half-inch 4-track tape deck, Ampex AG350 tape deck, Dokorder 7140 quarter-inch 4-track tape deck, custom 16-channel 4-bus mixing console, Fairchild Lumiten 663ST optical compressor, Blonder-Tongue Audio Baton 9-band stereo graphic equalizer, custom steel plate stereo reverb, Ampex 681 tape stock